chinapedia/wikipedia.abstract.en/Page/Transport_in_the_Central_African_Republic.md

 Highways

-Food_Convoy_in_Central_African_Republic.jpeg In 2002, the country had 23,810 km (14,796 mi) of roads, of which only 429 km (267 mi) were paved.
+In 2002, the country had 23,810 km (14,796 mi) of roads, of which only 429 km (267 mi) were paved.
 A rehabilitation project, begun in 1974 and completed ten years later, centered on three highways running north, west, and south from Nola.
 In 2003, there were about 1,850 passenger cars and 1,650 commercial vehicles in use.

 -   Total: 23,810 km
 -   Paved: 643 km